-Castles are often portrayed as symbols of strength and security with their formidable, rocky facades and their towering, reinforced gates.
+People often portray castles as symbols of strength and security, with their formidable rocky facades and towering reinforced gates.
 Meanwhile, fairy tales speak of them as abodes of nobility, stature, and chivalry.
-Besides the legends that earn them their place on flags, like that of the British Overseas Territory and headland of Gibraltar, castles play a key role as centers for defending and rebuilding the surrounding towns.
+Besides the legends that earn them their place on flags, like that of the British Overseas Territory and headland of Gibraltar, castles play a key role as centres for defending and rebuilding the surrounding towns.
 Although many castles today function as museums, most castles have lost their glory over time.
 Walls and ramparts, silent witnesses to lost kings and past victories.
-One castle that seems to have buffeted the storms of time and still stands in its majesty and beauty today is the famed Leeds Castle in Kent, England.
+Among the most iconic castles in UK that seems to have buffeted the storms of time and still stands in its majesty and beauty today is the famed Leeds Castle in Kent, England.
 Nicknamed as the Loveliest Castle in the World, the Leeds Castle has a history spanning more than 900 years!

 Here are a few interesting things about the Loveliest Castle in the World:

-• The castle has functioned as a Norman stronghold and served as a private property for six of England’s medieval era queens.
-Beginning with Eleanor de Castile, King Edward the First’s Queen in 1278 till its last owner, Lady Baillie, the daughter of Almeric Paget, the 1st Baron Queenborough.
+- The castle was a Norman stronghold and a private residence for six medieval queens of England.
+It began with Eleanor de Castile, Queen to King Edward I in 1278, and ended with Lady Baillie, daughter of Almeric Paget, the 1st Baron Queenborough.

-• The Leeds Castle has also served as a hospital during the early part of the Second World War, under Lady Baillie.
+- The Leeds Castle also served as a hospital during the World War II, under Lady Baillie.

 Since its last owner left it to the Leeds Castle Foundation, posthumously, in 1974, the Leeds Castle has seen numerous additions and modifications.
 This includes an aviary (closed), gardens, children’s playgrounds, a maze, and the world’s only museum of dog collars!
 It is one of the most frequently visited historical sites in England.
 The Leeds Castle is open throughout the year.
 Oh, and the best part, your admission ticket allows you to visit the Loveliest Castle as many times as you like, across the year!
 Here are the sights to look out for when the Leeds Castle is on your itinerary on your next trip with a UK tourist visa: